jwong1209/HelloWorld/README.md

 Submitted by: **Jason Wong**

-**Name of your app** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**HelloWorld** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.

 Time spent: **3.5** hours spent in total